fjp/ppp/ch4-computation/ch4-review.md

 23. What is the index of the third element of a `vector`?

+The first element of a `vector` has index 0, the second index 1, and so on.
+We refer to an element by subscripting the name of the vector with the element’s index, for example, `v[0]` for the value of the first element, the value of v[1] yields the second element, and so on.
+Indices for a vector always start with 0 and increase by 1.
+The index of the third element is therefore `v[2]`.

 ```
 vector<int> vec = {0, 1, 2};
 int i3 = vec[2];